rr-manoj-dobbali/sql-style-guide/README.md

 select
     m.*,
     s.*
-from members m
+from members as m
-join stores s
+join stores as s
 on
     m.member_id = s.member_id and
     m.store_id = s.store_id